oebitw/city-explorer-api/README.md

 04-04-2021  - Application now has a fully-functional express server responding to the clients requests from a data stored in the server, with a GET route for the location and weather resource.

 05-04-2021  - Application now has a fully-functional express server responding to the clients requests from external API's, with a GET route for the location, weather and national Parks in the cities around the world.

+06-04-2021 - Application now is linked with a postgress DB.